 Below is a summary of the common factors that negatively affect the performance of the examination and/or interpretation of EM results:

 - Delayed fixation: Detrimental ultrastructural changes begin immediately upon removal of blood supply.
 The longer the delay: the more significant the ultrastructural artefact.
-Note: Although the use of saline may advantageous from the point of view of preventing the tissue drying out, it does not provide fixation and can cause cell swelling.
-Therefore, it has an overall detrimental effect for electron microscopy.
+Note: Although the use of saline may be advantageous from the point of view of preventing the tissue drying out, it does not provide fixation and can cause cell swelling.

 - Inadequate fixation: This can affect a sample even if immediately placed into fixative and be caused by multiple factors including: